bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Before CSS, the appearance of a Web page was dictated by HTML, which had very few visual styling tools, meaning most Web pages looked simple.

-Let\'s take the example of the MSN Web site.
+Let&#39;s take the example of the MSN Web site.
 MSN is the web portal and related collection of Internet services and apps for Windows and mobile devices, provided by Microsoft and launched on August 24 1995, the same release date as Windows 95.

 In 1996, see what it looked like (or check it [online](https://web.archive.org/web/19961022175327/http:/msn.com/)):